codedx/srm-docker/README.md

 ./scripts/backup.ps1 -BackupVolumeName my-codedx-backup -p my-codedx-project
 ```

-For more advanced usage of the backup script, such as setting the names of your tomcat and db containers if they're not the default, see the help info via the command:
+For more advanced usage of the backup script, such as setting the names of your Tomcat and DB containers if they're not the default, see the help info via the command:

 ```powershell
 get-help .\scripts\backup.ps1 -full